 A candlelight vigil was also held at St. Vincent’s.
 All of the disorderly conduct charges were soon dismissed, except for Vinales’ for resisting arrest.

-This incident, which received much media coverage, is credited with greatly inspiring more LGBT people to become politically active, including many who had not following Stonewall, such as future film historian Vito Russo and future GAA president Morty Manford.
+This incident, which received much media coverage, is credited with greatly inspiring more LGBT people to become politically active, including many who had not following Stonewall, such as future film historian Vito Russo, future GAA president Morty Manford, and educator Arnie Kantrowitz.
 It also demonstrated the strength of the recently formed gay rights movement organizations.
 The success of the protest is credited with influencing GAA in the direction of planning many political confrontations for gay rights, which became known as “zaps.”
-Vinales remained hospitalized at St. Vincent’s for three months; however, no one knows what happened to him afterward.
+Vinales remained hospitalized at St. Vincent’s for three months.
+Charges against him were dropped by the City in June, but he still faced the U.S. Immigration Bureau.
+However, no one knows what happened to him afterward.